KDE/documentation-docs-kdenlive-org/tips_and_tricks/useful_info/insert_overwrite_advanced_timeline_editing.rst

       Clip region inserted in the timeline

-   Finally press the :kbd:`V` shortcut, or click the Insert Clip Zone toolbar button |timeline-insert|, or use :menuselection:`Menu --> Timeline --> Insertion --> Insert Clip Zone in Timeline`.
+   Finally press the :kbd:`V` shortcut, or click the Insert Clip Zone toolbar button |timeline-insert|, or use :menuselection:`Menu --> Sequence --> Insertion --> Insert Clip Zone in Timeline`.

 .. container:: clear-both